 - Paying more interest over time: When you take out a new loan to replace old loans, your loan terms start over.
 That means you may spend more time paying off your loan, and you’ll likely pay more total interest in the long term.

 - Your cash flow issues might not get resolved: If your business is hemorrhaging money, a debt consolidation loan won’t solve your financial issues.
 It’ll be a short-term fix without a long-term strategic solution.

 Best business debt consolidation options

-Banks and credit unions are some of the most easily accessible ways to get a debt consolidation loan for your business.
+Banks and credit unions are some of the most easily accessible options to get a debt consolidation loan for your business.
 There are usually plenty to choose from, and big financial institutions typically target business customers.
-Large institutions like Wells Fargo, Chase and Bank of America may be good places to start.
+Large institutions like Chase and Bank of America may be good places to start.

 But keep in mind that you usually need to have a strong credit history to qualify for a bank business loan.
 Depending on the institution, you may need to have been in business for a few years and showcase your company’s income to be eligible.

 Small Business Administration